 THE GOOD AND BAD OF SEEKING PERFECTION

-And even when a project is completed successfully, you’re still marred by the guilt that you could have done better.
-Nothing is ever really good enough, and such a perception will lower your self-confidence as a graphic designer.
-As a result, you’re more likely to charge much lesser than you’re worth, and skip high-profile projects even though you have the skills necessary to meet the client’s needs.
+And even when a project is completed to the client’s satisfaction, the same can’t be said for you as the guilt that things could have been done better haunts you.
+Nothing is ever really good enough, and such a way of thinking will destroy your self-confidence as a graphic designer.
+As a result, you find yourself charging much lesser than what you are really worth, and skipping high-profile projects even though you have the skills necessary to meet the client’s needs.

 HOW TO BE A BIT LESS PERFECT